-Temporary patios shall only be permitted for Bars and Neighbourhood Pubs; Breweries, Wineries and Distilleries; Restaurants; and Specialty Food Services Uses which are previously approved under an existing valid Development Permit.
+Temporary patios shall only be permitted for Bars and Neighbourhood Pubs; Breweries, Wineries and Distilleries; Restaurants; and Specialty Food Services Uses operating under a valid Development Permit.

 Temporary patios permitted under this guideline shall extend no later than December 31, 2020; however the City may terminate these permissions upon 24 hours notice.